 Is there a name for the people who make up the Syndicate?
 Yes there is!
 They are called Members.
 The Members join together to form a Syndicate.

-Even though the Syndicate is the one who provides the insurance to the policyholder, they will not sell the insurance directly to the policyholder, Instead a Syndicate will employ a Managing General Agent (MGA) to underwrite the insurance on its behalf.
-Some MGAs will deal with multiple Syndicates and some will deal with just one Syndicate.
+Even though the Syndicate is the one who provides the insurance to the policyholder, they will not sell the insurance directly to the policyholder, instead a Syndicate will employ a Managing Agent (not to be confused with a Managing General Agent - MGA - which is a separate type of entity) to underwrite the insurance on its behalf.
+Some Managing Agents will deal with multiple Syndicates and some will deal with just one Syndicate.

-The MGA will most often arrange the insurance through insurance brokers.
+The Managing Agent will most often arrange the insurance through insurance brokers.